FireTail-io/firetail-appsync-lambda/README.md

 go build -ldflags="-s -w" -o ../bin/logs-handler
 ```

-A [serverless.yml](./serverless.yml) is provided in the root of this repository which can be used to deploy this binary to Lambda, and expects the binary to be found in a `bin` directory at the root of the repository, hence `-o ../bin/logs-handler`.
+The [serverless.yml](./serverless.yml) is provided in the root of this repository which can be used to deploy this binary to Lambda, and expects the binary to be found in a `bin` directory at the root of the repository, hence `-o ../bin/logs-handler`.